Compression with wildcards: Abstract simplicial complexes: Introduction

+The last two Sections can be viewed as 'side-shows'.
+Section 7 investigates what happens when instead of the facets the minimal non-faces of a simplicial complex are given.
+The four problems $(E),(E_k),(C),(C_{\forall k})$ can then be handled in a more or less dual fashion.
+Section 8 harks back to Section 4 and makes first strides to lift Facets-To-Faces from antitone DNF's (=simplicial complexes) to arbitrary DNF's.

+{\bf 1.3} Here come four areas of application; the latter two are currently of a more tentative nature.

+First {\bf Reliability Analysis}.
+In this domain the usual name for 'simplicial complex' is 'coherent system' (or 'independence system').
+The {\it reliability polynomial} of a coherent system $\SC\s {\cal P}[w]$ is defined as $RP(z):=\sum_{k=0}^w N_k z^k (1-z)^{w-k}$ where the $N_k$'s are the face-numbers of $\SC$ (see above).
+In several areas of engineering (e.g. network analysis or stack filters for nonlinear signal processing) it is important to calculate $RP(z)$ fast, and many methods have been proposed in the last six decades.
+Some of them (like our e+rp+sub) target the face-numbers.
+In another vein, a partitioning of $\SC$ into few intervals (=012-rows) would yield $RP(z)$ immediately.
+Such a partitioning was found in [BN] for {\it matroid-complexes}, i.e simplicial complexes consisting of all independent sets of a matroid.
+Our Facets-To-Faces succeeds for {\it every} simplicial complex and uses more powerful 012e-rows.

+This leads to {\bf Combinatorial Topology}.
+Namely, the number of 012-rows used in [BN] is as small as it can possibly be; it equals the number of bases of the matroid.
+Generally a simplicial complex with $h$ facets is called {\it partitionable} if it can be represented as a disjoint union of $h$ many 012-rows.
+This is a popular concept in combinatorial topology.
+Many deep connections to other concepts have been established.
+For instance: $matroid$-$complex\Ra shellable\Ra Cohen$-$Macaulay$ and $shellable\Ra partitionable$.
+The long conjectured implication $Cohen$-$Macaulay \Ra partitionable$ was falsified in [DKM].
+A few ideas on how Facets-To-Faces and e+rp+sub may touch upon these matters follow in Section 4.4.

-Fourth, consider the classic inclusion-exclusion formula with its exponentially many summands.
-It is vexing that many summands are often zero, but pleasing that the nonzero summands match a simplicial complex (aka 'nerve').
-Isolation of the nerve and other features speed up classic inclusion-exclusion.
-Preliminary versions of this work in progress can be found in the ResearchGate.
+Third, consider the classic {\bf Inclusion-Exclusion} formula with its exponentially many summands.
+It is vexing that many summands are often zero, but pleasant that the nonzero summands match a simplicial complex (aka 'nerve').
+Isolation and compression of the nerve speed up classic inclusion-exclusion.
+See arXiv:1309.6927.